-When forms are completed, attach all Individual Treatment Reports to the back of the Claim Summary form and submit to Sector Operations, PO Box 1026, Wellington for the process of checking and payment.
+When forms are completed include all Individual Treatment Reports alongside the Claim Summary form and Prior Approval documentation and email them to cdaclaims@health.govt.nz for processing and payment.
+For those unable to email, please post the completed forms to Sector Operations, PO Box 1026, Wellington.